 Bristol Airport police and security tried to trace the passenger, but to no avail, so they asked the public for help.

-“We just want to try and find a relation today who might know some more history about who the bear belongs to.
-We believe there are living relatives but we haven’t yet been able to find them.”
+“We just want to try and find a relation today who might know some more history about who the bear belongs to,” Mills said at the time, “We believe there are living relatives but we haven’t yet been able to find them.”